wildonion/gem/clients/README.md

 let tcp_endpoint = "0.0.0.0:2455";
 let streamer = Clinet::new_tcp(tcp_endpoint);
 while let Some(socket) = streamer.await{
-    // use socket to for write and read
+    // use socket for write and read
     // ...
 }
 ```